-Note: The completion of Composition and Literature (102) or the equivalent is prerequisite to enrollment in all higher level English courses.
-Only those courses that are numbered above 300 may count toward a major in English.
+Note: The completion of SEGL 102 or the equivalent is prerequisite to enrollment in all higher level English courses.

-Advanced standing in freshman English classes may be achieved through appropriate scores on Advanced Placement (AP) tests, passing of appropriate College Level Examination Program (CLEP) tests, institutional credit by examination, or the English placement tests administered to all incoming USC Upstate freshmen.
-Details may be found in appropriate sections of this catalog or in consultation with the chair of the department of languages, literature, and composition.
+Advanced standing in freshman English classes may be achieved through appropriate scores on Advanced Placement (AP) tests, passing of appropriate College Level Examination Program (CLEP) tests, or institutional credit by examination.
+Details may be found in appropriate sections of this catalog or in consultation with the chair of the Department of Languages, Literature, and Composition.